Real projective groups are formal: Massey products and formality

 \section{Massey products and formality}

-In this section we show that formality implies the vanishing of Massey products.
-This is a well known fact, but for a lack of reference known to the authors in positive characteristic and for the convenience of the reader we provide proofs for the assertions needed.
+In this section we show that formality implies strong Massey vanishing.
+This is a well known fact which can for example be deduced from the theory of $A_{\infty}$-algebras.
+However, for a lack of reference known to the authors to a proof which avoids the $A_{\infty}$-structures, especially in positive characteristic, and for the convenience of the reader we provide direct and self-contained proofs for the assertions needed.
+In this section we only assume familiarity with some basic terminology for model categories, and we recall and use a basic fact about weak equivalences in Lemma \ref{lemma:wetozigzag}.